 by Leander Milbrecht

-Over 163,000 people have already died in Brazil as a result of the corona pandemic.
+Over 163,000 people have already died in Brazil as a result of the COVID-19 pandemic.
 President Bolsonaro has not yet been able to present a strategy – instead, he has made a series of strange statements in the past months.
-He described reactions to the pandemic as “hysteria”, since Corona is only a “small flu”, and said that the Brazilians have such a good immune system that they could not be infected.
+He described reactions to the pandemic as “hysteria”, since COVID-19 is only a “small flu”, and said that the Brazilians have such a good immune system that they could not be infected.
 Then he tested positive himself.

 Now he theatrically called on his fellow countrymen to fight and demanded that Brazil must stop “being a country of fags”.
 During a speech about the consequences for tourism, he complained that all that was still being talked about today was the pandemic.
 That must be stopped.

 “I regret the deaths.
 I really regret them.
 But we will all die one day.
 There is no point in escaping reality.
 We must stop being a country of fags… We must face it and fight.
 I hate this faggot stuff.”

 Brazil ranks second in terms of the highest COVID-19 death rate – while in terms of murders of transgender and intersex people, it is the world’s number one country, even though Brazil has one of the best laws in Latin America for the queer community.
 But widespread queer hostility in society is still persisting – thanks in part to the homophobic rhetoric of leading politicians – especially in poorer areas and far from the big cities.

 Fortunately, the situation is different in more urban areas.
 The situation of the queer community in big cities is different, with queer infrastructure and big events.
 São Paulo Pride is considered the largest Pride event in the world, with around 3 million visitors.